 As DPI stresses, these report cards are just one source of information about our school.
 Given that, I want to share some other data that helps illuminate some of our successes and helps pinpoint areas of work in our school.
 Wisconsin Virtual Learning is going to continue to improve, grow, and change as we:

--Develop a summer school program within NOSD so that more of our students are on track to graduate in 4 years or fewer.
+- Host a second year of our Summer School Program within NOSD so that more of our students are on track to graduate in 4 years or fewer.

 Principal/ Executive Director